taxprofiler/taxpasta/docs/tutorials/tutorial.md

 head taxpasta-tutorial/2612_pe-ERR5766176-db1.kraken2.report.txt
 ```

-These look quite different, and neither are in a nice ‘pure’ tabular
+These look quite different, and neither are in a nice “pure” tabular
-formats that data scientists and analysis software normally likes.
+formats that data scientists and analysis software normally like.
 They
 also have different types columns, and in the case of `Kraken2` has an
-interesting ‘indentation’ way of showing the taxonomic rank of each hit.
+interesting “indentation” way of showing the taxonomic rank of each hit.

-We can try loading a `mOTUs` profile into R using a common and ‘default’
+We can try loading a `mOTUs` profile into R using a common and “default”
 table reading command, `read_tsv()` from the `readr` package.

 ``` r